 “My bosses immediately saw that I loved people, that I had social skills that others didn’t.
 So they put me in sales.”

 Bruce was an immediate success.
-His career took him to Northern Micro, Computer Associates and Urthgate Systems, always as an expert for the federal public service.
+His career took him to Northern Micro, Computer Associates and Urthgate Systems, working as an expert for the federal public service.

-When asked why he likes to work with governments, he admits that he could have worked on simpler and more lucrative issues, but it would not have been as exciting from a personal point of view.
+When asked why he likes to work with governments, he admits that he could have worked on simpler and more lucrative issues, but it would not have been as exciting from a personal standpoint.

 “Working with governments allows me to help more people and build solid foundations. (…) We serve the world.
 We help improve their lives.
 That is very important to me.”